Group Training Courses

 It’s a great place.
 Park Cities makes my life so much easier – Greg H. owner of Liza and Kiri

-We offer TWO amazing trainers for our private lessons, Nancy Pantusa and Kim Fuquay.
-Both Nancy and Kim have decades of dog training experience.
+We offer an amazing trainers for our private lessons, Kim Fuquay.
+Kim has decades of dog training experience.
 Kim’s dog Brinlee is Certified Therapy Dog and they regularly visit nursing homes and hospitals.

-Nancy and Kim are available virtually anytime, 7 days a week.
+Kim is available virtually anytime, 7 days a week.
 You can work your dog in a variety of locations; our building, your home, or the local park – the choice is yours!

 Private lessons are especially helpful for dogs that have specific problems behaviors.
-Nancy and Kim use their years of experience and natural ability to “read” dogs and help owners find simple, effective and practical solutions to their dogs’ behavioral problems.
+Kim uses her years of experience and natural ability to “read” dogs and help owners find simple, effective and practical solutions to their dogs’ behavioral problems.